top of page

 editor and publisher of the Storm Lake Times Pilot , winner of the Pulitzer Prize, and author of the book Storm Lake: A Chronicle of Change, Resilience, and Hope from a Heartland Newspaper

 "Children used to wait by the mailbox for the school bus along the back roads of southern Minnesota, Sonja Trom Eayrs among them.
 They wait no longer, squeezed out by decades of corporate consolidation.
 The family farm was supplanted by hog confinements.
-Trom Eayrs came home to find that the independent yeoman is gone.
-So is a sense of community, such that you don’t really know those neighbors anymore, along with the idea that free people can practice self-governance when money controls the system.
-She tried to confront it, to unravel it, but it is so big, so entrenched, right down to the county courthouse.
+Trom Eayrs came home to find that the independent yeoman is gone...
 She believes you can construct home again.
 It makes you wonder."

 CHRIS JONES